Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Supply Chain / AIBOM Readiness Check

-Check model, dataset, tool, vendor, component, and dependency visibility needed for AI bill-of-materials evidence and supplier governance.
+Check model, dataset, tool, vendor, component, and dependency visibility needed for AI bill-of-materials evidence.

 Best next stepUse the AIBOM guide and ACT-2 if supplier traceability must connect to inventory and risk records.